Batman Dracula

-Batman Dracula is a 1964 black and white American superhero fan film produced and directed by Andy Warhol without the permission of DC Comics, who owns the character Batman.
+Batman Dracula is a 1964 silent 16mm Bolex black and white American superhero fan film produced and directed by Andy Warhol without the permission of DC Comics, who owns the character Batman.
+It stars Jack Smith who plays the roles of both millionaire Bruce Wayne and Count Dracula.
+The film was screened only at Warhol's Pop Art exhibits and some of it has been lost.

 Production background

-The film was screened only at Warhol's art exhibits.
 A fan of the Batman comic series, Warhol made the film as an homage.
-Jack Smith appeared as both Batman and his nemesis, Count Dracula.
+Warhol devoted something like seven hours of film stock to it.
 The film was thought to be lost until scenes from it were shown at some length in the documentary Jack Smith and the Destruction of Atlantis (2006).